 Between Meadfoot Beach and Babbacombe is one of Torquay’s most exclusive areas.
 Centred on Thatcher Avenue, the area is known locally as Millionaire’s Row, but you don’t need to be a millionaire to enjoy what is arguably the most interesting part of the Torquay coastline.

-This limestone also has carbonate veins which when treated with strong acid reveals a web of gold branches.
+This same limestone also has carbonate veins which when treated with strong acid reveals a web of gold branches.
 Associated with this gold are two rare minerals – selenium and palladium.
-Don’t expect to find any gold here now though because collectors have seen to that.
-If you really are keen to see what this gold looks like there are examples in the Natural History Museum in London.
+Don’t expect to find any gold here now though because collectors have seen to that, but if you really are keen to see what this gold looks like, there are examples in the Natural History Museum in London.

 Even if you’re not a person who is interested in geology or fishing, Hope’s Nose is still worth a clamber down to.
 With views across to the Lead Stone and Ore Stone ahead of you, Thatcher Rock to your right and Anstey’s Cove to the left, it’s worth coming down just for the views alone.

-You can pick up the coast path a bit further along Ilsham Marine Drive.
-This part of the path is known as the Bishop’s Walk, named after the Bishop of Exeter who built Bishopstowe, a large mansion, in 1841.
+You can pick up the coast path again a bit further along Ilsham Marine Drive.
+This part of the path is known as the Bishop’s Walk, named after Lord Bishop Henry Philpotts of Exeter who built Bishopstowe, a large mansion, in 1841.
 In 1921 the mansion was converted into the luxury Palace Hotel, which is now in the process of being demolished in preparation for a new five-star resort spa which should be completed by 2023.